JornWildt/Mason/Documentation/Mason-draft-1.md

-**PLEASE DO NOT EDIT THIS AS IT WILL BE REPLACED FROM OTHER SOURCE**

 ## Introduction

 Mason is a JSON format for adding hypermedia elements, standardized error handling and additional meta data to classic JSON representations.
 It is a generic format and imposes very little restrictions on the data it is integrated with.